top of page

 This

-family-friendly outing will include approximately two and a half hours of walking in the woods over fairly easy terrain and exploring Poestenkill Community Forest's vernal pools.
+family-friendly outing will include approximately two hours of walking in the woods over fairly easy terrain and exploring Poestenkill Community Forest's vernal pools.
 Please bring water and a snack and wear weather-appropriate layers and footwear.

 About the outing leaders